Evanston Township, Illinois

 Evanston Township was a civil township in Cook County, Illinois, United States from 1857 until 2014, when it was dissolved.
 At the time it was dissolved, its boundaries were coterminous with the city of Evanston, and the population at the 2010 census was 74,486.

-The township history includes that of two townships that were both originally named Ridgeville Township and came to be renamed Evanston Township.
+The township history includes that of two townships that were both originally named Ridgeville Township and was later renamed Evanston Township.

 History

 Loyola professor Patricia Melvin-Mooney states that a small community of German and Luxembourger farmers settled near the present-day intersection of Ridge and Devon Avenue in the 1830s, and the community became known as Ridgeville.
 Frances Willard in her 1891 history of Evanston associated the name with a log cabin, built in approximately 1835, southwest of what became Evanston, by former Major Edward Henry Mulford, the first jeweler in the area.
 The community was within the large and undefined voting district, north of the then-existing Chicago city limits, known as Gross Point.

 Ridgeville Township came into existence in April 1850, with its first elections held on April 2, 1850.
 Some early records use the name Ridgevill for the township.

 On April 26, 1850, the name of the Gross Point post office was changed to Ridgeville.
 The mail was received at Mulford's cabin, which had expanded to become a tavern known as Ten-Mile House for its distance from Chicago on the Green Bay stage route.